History of Hong Kong in Timeline

 In 2024, Saint Francis University attained full university status.

-In 2024, the Safeguarding National Security Ordinance was passed by the Legislative Council, granting officials more powers to crack down on opposition.
+In 2024, the Safeguarding National Security Ordinance was passed by the Legislative Council.

-In 2024, the government in Hong Kong has looked into legalizing unlicensed ride-hailing services such as Uber.
+In 2024, the government looked into legalising ride-hailing services such as Uber.

-The Joint Declaration does not specify how Hong Kong will be governed after 2047.
+The Joint Declaration does not specify how Hong Kong will be governed after 2047, and the central government's role in determining the territory's future system of government is the subject of political debate and speculation.